 It is crucial to remember that the refrigerator is bulky as well.
 The fridge is clunky and difficult to manage instead of a deadlifting or a 300 pounds bench, which is sleek, streamlined, and specially designed to lift.

-It was not made for lifting and movement; it was built for your food as a frost fortress, kept the frozen meatballs, maintained the texture of cheddar cheese, or kept apple juice bottles cool all the time!
+It was not made for lifting and movement; it was built for your food as a frost fortress, for instance, kept the high-quality frozen burger safe, maintained the perfect texture of luscious cheddar cheese, or kept apple juice bottles cool all the time!

 Many factors influence the weight of a refrigerator, irrespective of its brand—all about the significant factors affecting a fridge’s weight you can found here.